AFNetworking/AFAmazonS3Manager/README.md

 # AFAmazonS3Client

-`AFAmazonS3Client` is an `AFHTTPClient` subclass for interacting with the [Amazon S3 API](http://aws.amazon.com/s3/).
+`AFAmazonS3Client` is an `AFHTTPRequestOperationManager` subclass for interacting with the [Amazon S3 API](http://aws.amazon.com/s3/).

-As the S3 API returns XML responses, you may find it useful to include [AFKissXMLRequestOperation](https://github.com/AFNetworking/AFKissXMLRequestOperation) (just remember to do `-registerHTTPOperationClass:`)

 ## Example Usage